 Over the past decade, we have studied intensively posttranslational protein translocation in bacteria, which is mediated by the SecA ATPase.
 We have determined a structure of SecA bound to the SecY channel, which gave insight into how polypeptides are moved by the ATPase.
-Recent experiments indicate that SecA uses a "push and slide" mechanism; in its ATP-bound state, it pushes polypeptide chains by movements of its two-helix finger, and in its ADP-bound state, it allows passive sliding of a polypeptide chain.
+Biochemical experiments showed that SecA uses a "push and slide" mechanism; in its ATP-bound state, it pushes polypeptide chains by movements of its two-helix finger, and in its ADP-bound state, it allows passive sliding of a polypeptide chain.
 This mechanism explains how SecA can move a wide range of different amino acid sequences.

 A major project in our lab concerns the mechanism of ER-associated protein degradation (ERAD), a process in which misfolded ER proteins are transported back into the cytosol, polyubiquitinated, and degraded by the proteasome.
 ERAD alleviates cytotoxic stress imposed by protein misfolding and is implicated in numerous diseases.
 The cellular pathway is also hijacked by certain viruses and toxins.
 In our early work, we studied the mechanisms by which the human cytomegalovirus protein US11 triggers ERAD of the antigen-presenting major histocompatibility complex class molecules, and by which a fragment of cholera toxin crosses the ER membrane into the cytosol.
 Major discoveries include the role of the ATPases p97 (Cdc48p in yeast) and its two cofactors Ufd1p and Npl4p in moving polypeptides from the ER into the cytosol, as well as of Derlin (Der1p in yeast), a conserved membrane protein.